 Greg is retired from Virginia Tech where he served for twelve years as dean of the College of Natural Resources.
 He remains active with the national Society of American Foresters where he serves as co-chair of the Membership and Credentialing Task Force (which is developing a proposal to change the overall structure and scope of the Society to broaden its membership).
 He also serves on the steering committee of the Asheville chapter of FRIENDS of the Blue Ridge Parkway.

-Brad is a health planning and management consultant.
+Brad is a health care executive.
 He is the Chair of the Finance Committee and has served in previous Foundation roles as Treasurer and Chair of the Marketing Committee.
 Like many, his Parkway story began when he convinced his future wife, Marcy, that hiking to Humpback Rocks counted as a date.
 They are now raising their children Walker and Hope to jump with joy whenever they hear “Let’s go to the Parkway!”

 Provost and Executive Vice Chancellor Emeritus and Professor Emeritus of Mathematics, Appalachian State University